the

 1999: Convalescing, 135 pounds

-cognizant., non-conversant but cooperative, not that I remember any of it.
+cognizant., non-conversant but co-operative - not that I remember any of it myself.

 hospitals and four months later, I began g-r-a-d-u-a-l-l-y to resurface.
-My mind was a such dense fog
+My mind was mush, a dense fog with only sound bytes

 I was put on an HIV